ChemEng stuff followers

 Objective

-Learn the use of an encapsulated relay to keep on an AC PID controller as the first step into measuring temperture and connecting a loop.
+Learn the use of an encapsulated relay and a contactor to keep on an AC PID controller as the first step into measuring temperture and connecting a loop.

 This experiment also works as a guide to connect larger process equipment, such as electrical motors.